Call 03339 870 180

 Loans range from £500 to £50,000 according to the value of the vehicle in question.

-Will I have to undergo a credit check?
+Will I have to undergo a credit check for a Log Book Loan?

 No, this type of loan is usually taken up by those whose record denies them access to the more usual forms of credit.
 Basically they are available to anyone irrespective of their credit history.